John Springthorpe

 John William Springthorpe (1855–1933) was an Australian physician.
 He was the first Australian graduate to become a member of the Royal College of Physicians of London.

+Springthorpe came to Sydney in the Colony of New South Wales when a young child.
+He started his schooling then and completed it in Melbourne in the Colony of Victoria.
+He also completed undergraduate and medical degrees at the University of Melbourne.
+He then did advanced study in the United Kingdom before returning to work in the Colony of Victoria as a medical doctor.

 The Springthorpe Memorial at Boroondara General Cemetery was constructed in memory of his wife Annie, who died during childbirth in 1897.